LAX/Metro Transit Center: Connections

-Following the opening of the LAX Automated People Mover, the station will also offer direct connections to charter and intercity bus services stationed at LAWA owned bus bays accessible from the people mover platform's eastern portal.
+Following the opening of SkyLink, the station will also offer direct connections to charter and intercity bus services stationed at LAWA owned bus bays accessible from the people mover platform's eastern portal.
 These services include LAX's FlyAway, Antelope Valley Airport Express, Santa Barbara Airbus, Central Coast Shuttle, and Ventura County Airporter.

 Hub artwork

 This hub features a sculpture designed by Glenn Kaino, a conceptual artist based in Los Angeles and commissioned by Metro Art.
 Called The Distance of the Sun, the sculpture is made up of vessels joined together, creating a spiral pathway suspended in the air.
 These ships symbolize the universal dreams of spaceflight and represent the importance of collaboration and imagination.
 The piece connects to the hub's skylight, making the ships climb to the heavens, referencing the short story The Distance of the Moon.

 Future Metro transit connections

 Metro has proposed to make this hub the southern terminus for Phase 2 of the Sepulveda Transit Corridor.
-Metro is in the route planning stage for Phase 1 of the corridor as of 2024 with completion planned for around 2040.
+Metro is in the final EIR stage for Phase 1 of the corridor as of 2026 with completion planned for around 2040.
 Metro has also proposed the LAX/Metro Transit Center as the southern terminus for the Lincoln Boulevard Transit Corridor bus rapid transit line with a completion date of 2047.
 Both projects are funded by Measure M.